wp-staging/wp-staging/readme.txt

 * Use the clone as part of your backup strategy
 * Only administrators can access the clone / backup website.
 * SEO friendly: The clone website is unavailable to search engines due to a custom login prompt and the meta tag no-index.
-* The admin bar on the staging / backup website is orange colored and shows clearly when you work on the staging site.
+* The admin bar on the staging / backup website is orange colored and shows when you work on the staging site.
 * Extensive logging features
 * Supports all popular web servers: Apache, Nginx, and Microsoft IIS
 * <strong>[Premium]: </strong>Choose a separate database and select a custom directory for cloning